Generic Name: hydroxychloroquine sulfate

 The drug possesses antimalarial actions and also exerts a beneficial effect in lupus erythematosus (chronic discoid or systemic) and acute or chronic rheumatoid arthritis.
 The precise mechanism of action is not known.

 Indications and Usage for Hydroxychloroquine Tablets

-Hydroxychloroquine sulfate tablets, USP are indicated for the suppressive treatment and treatment of acute attacks of malaria due to Plasmodium vivax, P. malariae, P. ovale, and susceptible strains of P. falciparum.
-Hydroxychloroquine sulfate tablets, USP are also indicated for the treatment of discoid and systemic lupus erythematosus, and rheumatoid arthritis.
+Hydroxychloroquine sulfate tablets are indicated for the suppressive treatment and treatment of acute attacks of malaria due to Plasmodium vivax, P. malariae, P. ovale, and susceptible strains of P. falciparum.
+It is also indicated for the treatment of discoid and systemic lupus erythematosus, and rheumatoid arthritis.